 What are you going to do now?

 I haven't decided.
 I mean I have to serve two years—that's what the agreement I signed said.
-I figured once I found Roger, he'd figure a way to get me out of it.
+I thought once I found Roger, he'd figure a way to get me out of it.

 I can get you out of it.
 If you really want to leave.
 Do you?